 Congestion Management Program

-As the Congestion Management Agency for Alameda County, Alameda CTC, develops and updates the legislatively required Congestion Management Program (CMP), a plan that describes the policies and strategies to address congestion problems in the county, and ultimately protects the environment with strategies to help reduce greenhouse gas emissions.
+As the congestion management agency for Alameda County, Alameda CTC develops and updates the legislatively required Congestion Management Program, a plan that describes the strategies to assess, monitor and improve the performance of the county's multimodal transportation system; address congestion; and ultimately protect the environment with strategies to help reduce greenhouse gas emissions.

 2013 Congestion Management Program Update

 The 2013 Congestion Management Program report was approved by the Commission in October 2013.
 The staff report and individual chapters appear below.